Tag: self-publishing

 After that fiasco, writing didn’t hold the same allure it once had.
 I felt like throwing in the towel, switching to some other career that was less gut-wrenching/disappointing.
 So, I stopped writing.
 I stopped sending out my unsolicited manuscripts.
 I stopped reading magazines about writing.
 I stopped dreaming.
 But I couldn’t stop the stories.
 Eventually, I knew something better than I knew lines from Throw Momma from the Train: A writer doesn’t write for publication.
 A writer isn’t a writer because she is published.
 A writer writes, always.
 End of story.

-Maxwell Parker, P.I.
-3D cover 2022*After watching Throw Momma From the Train (as an impressionable young girl), I had to see the original movie…Strangers on a Train.
+*After watching Throw Momma From the Train (as an impressionable young girl), I had to see the original movie…Strangers on a Train.
 I regret to report that this led to a life-long addiction to** Hitchcock movies.
 A similar fascination with Hitchcock is what inspires my protagonist Maxwell Parker to suspect her new neighbor of murder in Maxwell Parker, P.I.
 The lesson?
 You never know what will happen when you introduce Hitchcock to a preteen with an over-active imagination!

 **”a life-long addiction to” may be too strong a choice of words.
 Maybe “an extreme liking of” would be better.
 Because I can quit anytime.
 Really…I can…